joshshipton/joshshipton.com/create/posts/bouncing-ball.md

 self.y -= normal[1] * overlap
 ```

 And that's all the maths and physics done.
 Easy peasy!
-Now to get things cooking let's

-Let's quickly add a draw method
+Now to get things cooking let's quickly add a draw method to draw the bouncing ball to the screen.

 ```python
 def draw(self):